liangyuR/jaka_ros2/jaka_ros2_documentation.md

 # 1.5.
 ROS2 Basic Commands

-In this section, we introduce fundamental ROS 2 commands that are commonly used when working with the JAKA ROS 2 package.
+In this section, we introduce fundamental ROS 2 commands that are commonly used when working with the **JAKA ROS 2 package**.
 These commands allow users to build, run, and debug ROS 2 nodes, manage topics, services, parameters, and launch files.
 Unlike ROS 1, ROS 2 introduces a more modular and flexible system, using **Colcon** for building workspaces, **DDS (Data Distribution Service)** for communication, and replacing commands like `rostopic`, `rosnode`, and `rosservice` with the `ros2` CLI tool.

 The table below provides a summary of essential ROS 2 commands and their functions.